An Expert Guide To GDPR Data Mapping

-GDPR Data Mapping is the process of indexing and recording how your business collects data, stores data, and uses it internally and on external channels.
+GDPR Data Mapping is the process of indexing and recording how your business collects data, stores data, and uses it internally and on external channels. it gives organizations a clear picture of their data, enabling them to identify and mitigate risks, such as data breaches, unauthorized access, and data loss.

 A data map essentially is a road map of a data subject’s data through your internal systems until it is transferred to an external unit.